Easiest Medical Schools to Get Into

 Acceptance Rate: 15%

-The University of Oklahoma College of Medicine is committed to pushing the boundaries in education and research in order to provide pioneering care for its patients.
-The University of Oklahoma School of Medicine is committed to being a leader in providing healthcare through research, education, and care.
+The University of Oklahoma College of Medicine demonstrates a profound dedication to advancing education and research in order to deliver exceptional care to patients.
+With visionary approach the University of Oklahoma College of Medicine aims to be a trailblazer in healthcare by prioritizing the significance of research, education, and the delivery of exemplary patient care.

 7. The University of South Dakota Medicine School